-First let's look at what types of Life Insurance is available.
+First, let's look at what types of Life Insurance that is available for you.

-Term Life: A Term Life policy is a life insurance policy that last for a certain term, such as 5, 10,15 or high as 30 years.
-This is the lease expensive type of policy and is used by people who want to get inexpensive coverage while they need it most.
+Term Life: A Term Life policy is a life insurance policy that will last for a certain term, such as 5, 10,15 or high as 30 years.
+This is the least expensive type of policy and is used by people who want to get inexpensive coverage while they need it most.
 The policy payment will stay the same throughout the term period, but increases dramatically after the term.
-In some cases the policy will expire after the term.
+In some cases, the policy will expire after the term.

 Universal or Indexed Universal Life: This is also a policy that will last all or most of the insureds life.
 It is similar to Whole Life, except that the policy payments are more flexible, meaning that the payments are added to the policy and can be used to make premium payments and they are usually added to the face amount of the policy in the event that the policy has to be paid.
 The Indexed Universal policy is attached to a policy or stock index, usually with a guaranteed minimum and maximum interest payment.

 Return of Premium: The ROP policy is a form of term policy where the money that is paid into the policy is returned to the purchaser, usually in full, if the policy doesn't pay a death benefit.
 This policy will have a higher face amount for the same premium as a Whole Life or UIL, but a smaller face amount than a term policy.